Spottybadrabbit/apt_hunt/README.md

 ## Getting Started
 * [Configure](http://amunategui.github.io/idea-to-pitch/) an Apache2 server on an Amazon EC2 instance with read/write permissions to S3, DynamoDB, and SQS
-* ssh into this server and glone the project repo into the home directory
+* ssh into this server and clone the project repo into the home directory
 * Run the setup.py script